 Once you open that new savings account, you’ll feel like you’re starting to take charge of your life and money.
 You’ll gain momentum and other actions should feel less difficult.

 As you begin to see your savings accumulate and feel empowered to invest.
 It might motivate you to take out life insurance and get a will written up to protect your family.

 Knowing that the financial aspects of your life are sorted and you’re on a path towards a positive financial future can provide a lot of peace of mind, even if they are not the “perfect” decisions.

-If you’re dealing with paralysis, overwhelm and procrastination in the drive for perfection, seeing an independent financial adviser could be a valuable investment.
+If you’re dealing with paralysis, overwhelm and procrastination in the drive for perfection, seeing a financial adviser could be a valuable investment.

 A financial adviser’s expertise and research will help you get the most suitable financial strategy for your individual circumstances.
 Their expertise will give you more confidence in your decisions.
 You won’t suffer paralysis from analysis of the myriad of options available on the market.
 Further, they’ll also take care of much of the legwork, which may just be the momentum you need to secure your financial future.

 Here we share our top advice to help you weather the financial impacts of COVID-19 and come out the other side.Read more